raulsmartin/RandomPlugins/README.md

 Lastly you should click **OK** to save the configuration.

 Make sure that your new configuration is selected and click the **Run button** to compile every project in this repository.

+## TODOs

+This repository is very recent, so not everything can be done in a so small time-lapse.

+> **NOTE:** Most of this TODOs are ideas that can be later be dismissed.

+TODO list:
+* HeadsAPI
+* SkinAPI
+* NPC-API
+* MapAPI
+* Coming Soon..